Multicultural Marketing is Key to Your Brand’s Success – and Matters to Your Audience

 2. Go beyond stereotypes.

 This one’s a doozy.
 Don’t use the round blocks to fill the square ones.
+While you should clearly avoid cutting and pasting current language with a dash of flavor,

-No, your Latinx audience doesn’t want to “taco ‘bout it.”
+And no, your Latinx audience doesn’t want to “taco ‘bout it.”
 You could, however, lean into the nuance of growing up between two cultures – a “one language at home, another at school” approach, cooking as a form of togetherness or the generational desire to pass traditions on.
 There are so many beautiful, tender moments to be felt that don’t need to rely on a stereotype and a dream.

 3. Show, don’t expect.